Thursday, February 26, 2026

 The old way: Export CSV → 3 days of analysis → stale insights.

-The FormAI way: Responses arrive → AI summarizes → you act the same day.
+The future FormAI way: Responses arrive → AI summarizes → you act the same day.

 | Template | Best For | Key Questions |